tejaswi536/stargazers-app/README.md

 * Craeate a custom component for expand and collapse

-* Add smooth animations and scss files
+* Add acessability and testing